 Starting System Components

 The battery is the first place to look when a vehicle has a slow start or no start condition.
-Check the battery posts and terminals.
-Make sure they’re free of corrosion, and that the terminals are firmly fastened to the posts.
+Check the battery posts and make sure the terminals are fastened tightly to the posts.

 Battery: Perform a voltage test using a voltage meter.
 A good battery will have 12.6 volts.
-This is because there are 6 cells in series at 2.1 volts each.
+There are 6 cells in series at 2.1 volts each.
 A specific gravity test is performed with a hydrometer.
 A fully charged battery will have a specific gravity of 1.265 at 80° F.

 Perform a battery load test to see if service or replacement is necessary.
-First determine the load by retrieving the CCA from the battery case and reducing this number by half.
-The test discharge rate is one half of the batteries cold cranking rating.
+First, determine the load by retrieving the CCA from the battery case and reducing this number by half.
+The test discharge rate is one-half of the battery's cold-cranking rating.
 Apply this load to the battery for 15 seconds.
 Battery voltage must remain above 9.6 volts at 70° F.

 Battery Cables: Perform voltage drop tests on the starter and ground cables.
 A loose or corroded ground connection between the engine block and battery negative cable will cause a sluggish or no start condition.

 Battery cables come in different gauges.
-Years ago battery cables were 6 gauge, because there weren’t so many accessories requiring higher amperage.
+Years ago, battery cables were six gauge, because there weren't so many accessories requiring higher amperage.
 Today's vehicles often come with factory 2 and 4 gauge battery cables, capable of handling higher rates of current.
-A 2 gauge cable is thicker and can handle more current than a 6 gauge cable.
+A 2 gauge cable is thicker and can handle more current than a six gauge cable.

-The starter motor will wear, causing high current draw.
-Typically the starter motor is removed and replaced, but internal components like brushes, windings, and bushings may be replaced and the starter placed back into service.
+The starter motor will wear, causing a high current draw.
+Typically the starter motor is removed and replaced.
+Still, internal components like brushes, windings, and bushings may be replaced, and the starter placed back into service.